 Treatment with natural medicine

-Shamans and health practitioners specialized in this field in general, know how to use these botanicals.
+Shamans and health practitioners specialized in this field in general, know how to effectively and safely use these botanicals.

-However most the majority of medical doctors has not been taught about the use of medicinal plants and often consider themselves not qualified to give patients the right advice.
+However the majority of medical doctors has not been taught in depth about the use of medicinal plants and often consider themselves not qualified to give patients the right advice.

 Home | About Suriname |

 Detox | Garden plants |